axeltanner/blogtest5/_posts/2021-07-26-sf-processor-0.3.0-rc2.md

 author_profile: false
 ---

-We are busy working towards the 0.3.0 release and just have released 0.3.0-rc2 of the sf-processor!
+We have just released version 0.3.0-rc2 of sf-processor - busily working towards the 0.3.0!

 You can find the latest changes at [sf-processor:0.3.0-rc2](https://github.com/sysflow-telemetry/sf-processor/releases/tag/0.3.0-rc2)